epfl-ada/ada-2024-project-arabsdatascientists2024/readmes/Tips.md

 </style>
 <br><br>

 "Astra," we began, "in the world of acting, talent alone is rarely enough.
 Connections—powerful, strategic, and meaningful—can amplify your success.
-Let us guide you through a map of collaborations, where legends are forged."
+Let us guide you through a map of collaborations, where legends are forged."<br><br>

 We dived into the data, focusing on the top actors.
 From there, we built a vibrant collaboration network.
 Every node was an actor, every edge a shared movie, genre, or country.
 To find the essence, we zoomed into the largest cluster.
 We uncovered smaller groups of actors who worked together frequently.
-These clusters were the heartbeat of the network, and within them, the patterns of success.
+These clusters were the heartbeat of the network, and within them, the patterns of success.<br><br>

 <div style="text-align: center;">